What to eat in Bologna

 Torta di riso

-To end a 100% Bologna’s lunch, there’s nothing more traditional than the rice cake, a dessert made with rice, milk, sugar, almonds and candied fruit, capable of conquering all palates and also suitable to those who are intolerant to gluten.
+To end a 100% Bologna’s lunch, there’s nothing more traditional than the rice cake, a dessert made with rice, milk, sugar, almonds and candied fruit, capable of capturing all palates and also suitable to those who are intolerant to gluten.